"It's okay, Hermione. We'll take you up to the hospital wing. Madam Pomfrey never asks too many questions..."

-Healing or medical magic is a common form of magic, used by parents to heal a child’s minor injuries and by trained Healers at St Mungo’s.
+Healing or medical magic is a common form of magic.
+Healing magic is used by everyone from parents healing a child’s minor injuries using simple remedies found in the book The Healer’s Helpmate to trained Healers and Mediwizards handling complicated and fantastic magical injuries and mishaps at St. Mungo’s Hospital.

-Trained mediwizards stand by at the World Cup to deal with injuries (GF8)
+Trained mediwizards stand by at the World Cup to deal with injuries (GF8).
+The mediwizards:

-- ready to revive Lynch with cups of potion
+- are ready to revive Lynch with cups of potion

 - tried to help Krum, but he didn’t want any help